Luzkan/FamilyBudget/README.md

 ## 🧑‍🏭 Managing Project

-You can manage the project via [shell scripts](./scripts/backend/) (that can be launched on Unix systems or w/ [git bash](https://git-scm.com/downloads) on Windows).
+You can manage the project via [shell scripts](./scripts/) (that can be launched on Unix systems or w/ [git bash](https://git-scm.com/downloads) on Windows).
 These scripts contain some common routines that you might be interested in.

 #### 🏗️ **First-time launch:**

 - [**`./scripts/one_script_wonder.sh`**](./scripts/one_script_wonder.sh)
-  - Run the whole project from scratch. initializes, makes database migrations and starts containers.
+  - Runs the whole project from scratch.
+Initializes, makes database migrations and starts containers.
 - [**`./scripts/initialize.sh`**](./scripts/initialize.sh)
   - Created Docker Volume nad initializes the project _(no-cache)_.
 - [**`./scripts/setup.sh`**](./scripts/setup.sh)